moov-io/paygate/docs/ach.md

 - `POST /files/flush/incoming`
 - `POST /files/flush/outgoing`

+Note: The query parameter `?wait` can be added onto any endpoint to hold the HTTP response until file operations are done.
+This has the potential of returning a timeout however, and the file operations will continue.

 Note: These endpoints currently return no information in the HTTP response and instead inspect paygate's logs for details.

 ### Returned ACH Files